Parkland Palliative Care Consult Service

-Additionally, the fellow will take home call for patients in the unit once every six weeks.
-It is anticipated that most matters will be handled over the phone, and that this will very rarely mean coming in to the hospital.
-There is no weekday call, and there is 24-hour faculty backup for the fellow on call.
+Additionally, the fellow will take home-call for patients in the Inpatient Hospice Unit once every six weeks.
+It is anticipated that most matters will be handled over the phone, and that this will very rarely mean coming in to the VA Medical Center.
+There is no weekday call, and there is 24-hour faculty backup for the on-call fellow.

 Parkland Hospital Palliative Care Clinic

-The Parkland Palliative Care Clinic meets two half-days per week, and the fellow is expected to attend these clinics every week.
-This clinic provides primary care and palliative care consultation for patients with life-limiting illness.
+The Parkland Palliative Care Clinic meets two half-days per week, and the fellow is expected to attend these every week.
+The Parkland Palliative Care Clinic provides primary care and palliative care consultation for patients with life-limiting illness.
 Patients are from diverse ethnic backgrounds, and represent diverse diagnoses, including malignancy, lung disease, end-stage renal disease, and congestive heart failure.
-The clinic also provides care for patients all along the spectrum of palliative care, from new diagnoses of life-limiting illnesses to patients being co-managed with hospice.
+The Clinic also provides care for patients all along the spectrum of palliative care, from new diagnoses of life-limiting illnesses, to patients being co-managed with hospice.
 The fellow will see two new patients and three to four follow-up patients per session, and will also have their own panel of 25 patients for whom they will provide coordination of care.